 That being said, the presence of either form of the HSV virus can pose a risk of developing other, more serious conditions.
 Some of these include meningitis, chickenpox (Herpes Zoster virus), Bell’s palsy, and encephalitis.
 However, these instances are rare and usually only develop in cases where the individual’s immune system is suppressed or compromised.

 As you’ve probably noticed, all forms of herpes medication act as either an antiviral or an anti-inflammatory.
 CBD can act as both an antiviral and an anti-inflammatory agent.

 A herpes outbreak typically occurs during an illness such as the cold or flu or during heightened periods of emotional stress, menstruation, or immune-suppression caused by other medications.
 What’s happening is the virus is actively attacking cell tissues in mucous membranes.
 This is why outbreaks most commonly occur in moist mucosal regions in the mouth and genital areas.

 When the virus attacks the surrounding tissue, the cells become severely damaged.
 This triggers immunoregulatory white blood cells to combat the attack.
 All of this activity is what causes the pain, inflammation, and physical appearance of herpes sores and blisters.

 The cannabinoid functions by interacting with the endocannabinoid system (ECS).
 The ECS has receptors in every cell and tissue type in the human body.
 The primary role of the endocannabinoid system is to regulate and maintain internal homeostasis.
-Dr. Dustin Sulak of the American Academy of Cannabinoid Medicine has gone so far as to call the endogenous network the “…most important physiologic system involved in establishing and maintaining human health.”
+Dr. Dustin Sulak of the American Academy of Cannabinoid Medicine has gone so far as to call this endogenous network the “…most important physiologic system involved in establishing and maintaining human health.”